 Unfortunately, the Ice Climbers have a limited number of KO options.
 Their smash attacks are about average in terms of their speed, power, and range, but can KO enemies at mid-to-high percentages nonetheless.
 And that’s about it!
 Again, they can’t pull off ridiculous combos, so they’ll need to rack up damage via down tilts and juggling before ending their enemy’s stock with a well-timed smash attack.

-I’ve hinted at this a few times, but I’ll come out and say it now: the Ice Climbers should remain on stage at all times.
+I’ve hinted at this a few times, but I’ll explain it better now: the Ice Climbers should remain on stage at all times.
 No gimping, no chasing, nothing.
 It’s too risky, as one attack is all it takes to separate the climbers.
 There are a lot of moves that need to be avoided when training the Ice Climbers, too: forward air, down air, Ice Shot, and Blizzard.
 Squall Hammer and Belay should only be used for recovery.
 In the case of the former, the AI will use Squall Hammer near the edge and then fall off and die.
 The rest of the Ice Climbers’ moves work well enough, though some are better than others (down tilt and juggling).

 If you would like to read more amiibo training guides, please follow this link.